Conexiones Ecuador is tentatively scheduled for June 5 to July 3, 2021.

 Students in Conexiones-Ecuador 2020 will receive 10 credits through the program:

 - 3 credits of Spanish Language, taken with faculty at the Universidad de Cuenca (200, 300, or 400-level)

 - 3 credits of Spanish from UNM: Span 301- Food Writing: Identity, Community and Culture in Latin America, offered by Professor Santiago Vaquera-Vasquez

 - 4 credits in Honors: a 1-credit preparatory course taken in the second half of the Spring semester (UHON 399) and the 3-credit UHON 301 Conexiones course, both taught by Professor Marygold Walsh-Dilley

 Marygold Walsh-Dilley directs the Conexiones-Ecuador program.
-She is a Development Sociologist and Assistant Professor of Social and Behavioral Sciences in the Honors College at UNM.
+She is an Associate Professor in the Department of Geography and Environmental Studiesand the Honors College at UNM.
 Her research focuses on rural development in indigenous communities in the Andes.

 Santiago Vaquera-Vasquez is an unrepentant border crosser, writer, photographer and academic.
 He is Associate Professor and Chair in the Department of Spanish and Portuguese at UNM.
 His work focuses on the Chicano experience in the US and US/Mexico border cultures.